wisniewskikr/chrisblog-it-gas/Aws-Redshift-Session-Reuse/README.md

 -----------

 ##### Goal
-The goal of this project is to show how to implement following functionalities:
+The goal of this project is to show how to implement session reuse in AWS Redshift API.
+Session reuse means that session is not closed and can be reused again.
+It should increase performance.
+Application contains following functionalities:
 * **Export**: export data from Google Gsheet to AWS Redshift
 * **Import**: import data from AWS Redshift to Google Gsheet